 In the last several years, the issue of adaptation to climate change has moved high on the UNFCCC negotiating agenda.
 Since COP 7, when three specific funds were created to support implementation of various measures that facilitate vulnerability assessment and adaptation, adaptation has become an increasingly important component of the international climate change dialogue.
 The Buenos Aires programme of work adopted at COP 10 emphasizes further implementation of specific activities that would enhance countries' understanding of climate change impacts, their specific vulnerabilities, and ability to cope with and adapt to climate change.
-COP 11 adopted a detailed five-year programme of work on impacts, vulnerability and adaptation to climate change that will guide the international process of institutional, scientific, and technical capacity building to address adaptation.
+COP 11 adopted a detailed five-year programme of work on impacts, vulnerability and adaptation to climate change that will assist Parties to the UNFCCC to make informed decisions on implementation of adaptation measures.